jenkins-x/jx-docs/content/developing/devpods.md

 When you created your DevPod it was associated with an _Edit Environment_ for your _username_ so that any apps deployed in a DevPod will appear in your _Edit Environment_.

-So once the `skaffold dev -p dev` (what `watch.s`h does) command has built the docker image and installed the helm chart, your app will show up via  [jx get applications](/commands/applications):
+So once the `skaffold dev -p dev` (what `watch.sh` does) command has built the docker image and installed the helm chart, your app will show up via  [jx get applications](/commands/applications):

 ```shell
 jx get applications